 Millions of acres of forested lands are vulnerable to wildfires due to increased fuel loading and prolonged drought and climate change.
-The fire season has lengthened almost into a year-round phenomenon.
+The length of the fire season is estimated to have increased by 75 days across the Sierra and seems to correspond with an increase in the extent of forest fires across the state, according to the Department of Forestry and Fire Protection (CAL FIRE).

 Key Points of SB 901 Wildfires Bill

-- Improves the existing Non-Industrial Timber Management Plan and Working Forest Management Plan by clarifying that multiple land owners can work together to manage their lands and submit one plan as long as the total acres in the plan does not exceed a maximum number of acres.
+• Improves the existing Non-Industrial Timber Management Plan and Working Forest Management Plan by clarifying that multiple landowners can work together to manage their lands and submit one plan if the total acreage in the plan does not exceed a maximum number of acres.

 Impact on Business

 Uncontrolled wildfires are costly.
 Business structures, residences of employees and business owners are at risk.
-Wildfires cause disruptions in normal commerce through extended periods due to road closures, water damage, poor air quality, erosion (causing landslides), employee displacement and lack of basic amenities.
+Wildfires cause disruptions in normal commerce for extended periods due to road closures, water damage, poor air quality, public safety power shutoffs, erosion (causing landslides), employee displacement and lack of basic amenities.
 Also, extended business interruptions with ensuing financial losses make it difficult for companies to rebuild their businesses.